 Nevertheless, the Company Group financial results may be adversely affected, its reputation and societal standing compromised, and significant costs incurred in the event of a personal information leak.

 The Criminal Proceeds Transfer Prevention Act applies to the Company Group’s businesses.
-The Company Group financial results may be adversely affected if the Company Group fails to comply with the said act and related laws and regulations and is subject to guidance, advice, recommendation, or penalties by government agencies.
+The Company Group financial results may be adversely affected if the Company Group fails to comply with the said act and related laws and regulations and is subject to guidance, recommendations, or penalties by government agencies.

 The Company Group continues to develop overseas businesses to expand its business.
 The Company Group financial results may be adversely affected in the event of business fluctuations, political and social unrest, changes in laws and regulations, and significant changes in exchange rates in specific countries.
 In addition, because partner buying offices for overseas expansion are operated using the Company Group’s business name, in the event of negative information or reports related to buying offices operations of local partners, the Company Group financial results may be adversely affected by a decline in brand image.